Beginner guitar exercises to get you focused on what really matters.

 In the next exercise, we’ll be using the same four chords but this time, play their notes separately.

-Guitar exercise for beginners 7: The minor pentatonic scale
+Exercise 7: The minor pentatonic scale

 At this stage in your guitar learning curve, you don’t yet understand the full value of scales.